exogen/graphbrainz/docs/extensions/README.md

   releases from the Cover Art Archive.
 * [fanart.tv](./fanart-tv.md): Retrieve high quality artwork for artists, releases, and labels from fanart.tv.
+* [MediaWiki](./mediawiki.md): Retrieve information from MediaWiki image pages, like the actual image file URL and EXIF metadata.
 * [TheAudioDB](./the-audio-db): Retrieve images and information about artists, releases, and recordings from TheAudioDB.com.
-* [Wikimedia](./wikimedia.md): Retrieve information from Wikimedia image pages, like the actual image file URL and EXIF metadata.

 ## Extension API